exilium-com/DrTodo/README.md

 This now builds with `poetry`.
 Install poetry, then run `poetry install` in the root folder.
 It will install all dependencies in a new environment and also the `todo` command.
 Run `todo --help` to test everything works.

-We now use [poethepoet](https://poethepoet.natn.io) to run scripts and tasks in the poetry environment and for builds.

 ### Installation

 Must have [poetry](https://python-poetry.org/docs/#installation) installed in the system.